Skip to main content UVA Health logo of UVA Health

 You’ll need to eat a liquid diet to give your digestive system a chance to adapt.
 But about 2 weeks after bariatric surgery, you can start eating regular solid foods.

-It’s important to know that weight-loss surgery is not a quick fix.
+It’s important to know that bariatric surgery is not a quick fix.
 You’ll need to change the way you eat and make sure you get the right nutrients.
 But you’ll have support from a dietitian and other experts to help you make these changes.
 They’ll set you up to become the next person to overcome obesity.

 Reply & View Comments Search Submit